“Who owns customer service?”

-Remember, it’s all about the customer experience these days.
+Remember, it’s all about customer service these days.
 Good experiences get celebrated, remembered, and referred.
 Bad experiences also get remembered and often amplified — eroding trust in your school district.

-Superior customer experiences demand accountability and confidence.
+Superior customer service demands accountability and confidence.
 Uphold your commitments to communication and engagement, and build community connection and confidence.

 4. Smart and automated

-A customer service solution will only add value if it saves people time, reduces workload, increases productivity, enhances accountability, and delivers an outstanding customer experience.
+A customer service solution will only add value if it saves people time, reduces workload, increases productivity, enhances accountability, and delivers outstanding customer service.

 School IT leaders are well aware of the time savings and enhanced accountability of the ticketing system, as you’ve been working with tickets and the systems that support them for years.
 Your colleagues might not yet be familiar with the benefits and efficiency gains, but they will recognize them once adopted.